 The big downside is that they won’t help with all species of bees and wasps, and any cleanup or repairs will be your own responsibility.

 Watching a beekeeper at work is something of a treat.
 They lure the entire colony into a box hive, which then goes to a new home.
-Very few beekeepers will remove bees from a wall, and many will suggest extermination in such cases, regardless of the species.
+Very few beekeepers will remove bees from a wall cavity or crawl spaces, and many will suggest extermination in such cases, regardless of the species.

 One nice thing about hiring a beekeeper (besides doing your part for the environment) is that you probably live near one.
 Honeybee Swarm Removal is a national database of beekeepers who are willing to adopt your fluffy yellow invaders.